JarbasHorst/office-js-docs-pr/docs/reference/requirement-sets/open-browser-window-api-requirement-sets .md

 For information about Common API requirement sets, see [Office Common API requirement sets](office-add-in-requirement-sets.md).

-## OpenBrowserWindow API 1.1
+## OpenBrowserWindowAPI 1.1

-The OpenBrowserWindow API 1.1 is the first version of the API.
+The OpenBrowserWindowAPI 1.1 is the first version of the API.
 For details about the API, see the [Office.context.ui ](/javascript/api/office/office.context.ui) reference topic.

 ## See also